Venkatesh-99/pybioinfo-utils/README.md

 ### `fasta_to_uppercase_and_dashes.py`

-This function converts lowercase characters to uppercase and replaces dots (".") with dashes ("-") in a protein sequence.
+This script contains a function that converts lowercase characters to uppercase and replaces dots (".") with dashes ("-") in a protein sequence.

 ```python
 fasta_to_uppercase_and_dashes(input_file, output_file)